 Vice presidents will review and reauthorize current employees and their mobile devices including their service/features on an annual basis.

-Security and Desposition
+Security and Disposition

 Every user of mobile devices must use reasonable care to protect university confidential data as outlined in the CSUSB Mobile Device Standards and Guidelines.
 University issued devices shall be managed by the campus mobile device managment system.

 University employees are expected to secure their mobile devices and should report any loss or theft of the device immediately to the University Police.
 In such situations, employees must also contact the Information Security Office to determine if any personal identifiable information (PII) may have been exposed.